MASTERPIECE Staff Picks: Shows We Love

 As MASTERPIECE staffers, we often hear from fans about the particular shows you love.
 For the first time, we are turning the tables, and sharing some of the shows, seasons, and episodes we talk about at the lunch table, in the hallway, and with friends and family.
 Check out our picks below, then start binging all these staff-favorite shows when you watch with PBS Passport, an added member benefit.
+Note: Full episode streaming is only available within the United States.

 Don’t see your favorite show on our list?
 We picked just a few of our favorites, so stay tuned for more staff selections coming soon.
 We have much more MASTERPIECE to swoon about!